dedely/L2-GLP/README.md

 # L2-GLP
-Our software engineering project at CY Paris Université
+Our software engineering project at CY Paris UniversitÃ©

-test commit